GIScience/lulc-utility/README.md

 uv run python lulc/compute_area_descriptor.py
 ```

-To sanity check the imagery that would be sourced for each of the tiles, run:
+Optionally, to sanity check the imagery that would be sourced for each of the tiles, run:

 ```shell
 uv run python --env-file .env lulc/save_imagery.py